awsdocs/aws-java-developer-guide/doc_source/examples-s3-bucket-policies.rst

    :dedent: 6
    :lines: 68-73

-To get the JSON policy text from the Policy class, use its :methodname:`toJson` method:
+To get the JSON policy text from the Policy class, use its :methodname:`toJson` method.

 .. literalinclude:: example_code/s3/src/main/java/aws/example/s3/SetBucketPolicy.java
    :dedent: 6
    :lines: 74

-The :classname:`Policy` class also provides a :methodname:`fromJson` method that can will attempt to build a policy using a passed-in JSON string.
-The method will validate it to make sure that the text can be transformed into a valid policy structure, and will fail with an IllegalArgumentException if the policy text is invalid.
+The :classname:`Policy` class also provides a :methodname:`fromJson` method that can attempt to build a policy using a passed-in JSON string.
+The method validates it to ensure that the text can be transformed into a valid policy structure, and will fail with an :code-java:`IllegalArgumentException` if the policy text is invalid.

 .. literalinclude:: example_code/s3/src/main/java/aws/example/s3/SetBucketPolicy.java
    :dedent: 6
    :lines: 56-62

-You can use this technique to pre-validate a policy that you read in from a file or other means.
+You can use this technique to prevalidate a policy that you read in from a file or other means.

 See the :sdk-examples-java-s3:`complete example <SetBucketPolicy.java>`.